Man-Made Landmarks of Italy

 Modern Landmarks of Italy

-The word "modern" means different things to different people but in this section you'll find famous Italian landmarks dating from the medieval period right up to those built within recent times.
+The word "modern" means different things to different people but in this section of modern landmarks of Italy you'll find famous Italian buildings and monuments dating from the medieval period right up to those built within recent times.

 Monuments of Magna Graecia